Product Presentation: How to Demo

 The wife of course had other plans.
 Wallpaper, windows, deck, paint, etc. Those are the things she thinks the former house payment should be reserved for.

-Now I may not know much, but I do know that you don’t stay married to the same woman for 32 years without knowing that keeping her happy is the very best way for you to stay happy.
+Now I may not know much, but I do know you don’t stay married to the same woman for 33 years without knowing that keeping her happy is the very best way for you to stay happy.

 Knowing that the house is now officially ours, we decided to attend a local home improvement show to get some ideas.